 Decisions For Living (DFL) tutors work one-to-one with inmates in the Bucks County Correctional Facilities, teaching a process that emphasizes self-awareness, personal responsibility, critical thinking, and goal setting.
 DFL provides inmates with tools to help them reintegrate more effectively into the community upon release.

-• Training: A 10-hour classroom training, plus supplemental video training, and a tour of the Bucks County Correctional Facility.
+• Training: A 10-hour classroom training, plus supplemental video training, and an orientation to the Bucks County Correctional Facility, which may be conducted remotely over Zoom.
 The training provides tutors with an overview of the DFL course, methods of effective tutoring, and the responsibilities you have as a Vita volunteer.
 After training, tutors are individually interviewed.
 The tutor’s availability and personal interests are used to place a tutor with a client.

 • Requirements: Tutors must be at least 21 years of age.
 Bucks County Corrections regulations require that tutors have a Criminal Background Check demonstrating no criminal justice system involvement in the last two years.
 Vita asks that our tutors commit to a minimum of two hours of tutoring per week for a six to eight week period of time.

 • Support: The Decisions For Living Facilitator’s Manual is provided in the training to guide you in teaching the course.
-Tutor-client matches are supervised and supported by Vita’s Curriculum and Training Specialist.
+Tutor-client matches are supervised and supported by Vita staff.

 Do I need any special qualifications to tutor?